 The Pastoral Center currently sponsors a multi-employer, non-qualified defined benefit pension plan for all incardinated priests of the Diocese.
 The plan provides maximum monthly benefits of \$1,400 and assumes retirement at age 70 with 30 years of service, with vesting after 3 years of service, with prorated benefits based on years of service.
-In 2016, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.
+In 2017, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.

-The Pastoral Center recorded pension expense related to the Priest's Pension Plan of approximately \$29,000 and \$42,000 for the years ended June 30, 2016 and 2015, respectively.
-Total employer contributions to the plan were \$140,392 and \$2,266,922 for the years ended June 30, 2016 and 2015, respectively.
+The Pastoral Center recorded pension expense related to the Priest's Pension Plan of approximately \$31,000 and \$29,000 for the years ended June 30, 2017 and 2016, respectively.
+Total employer contributions to the plan were \$697,232 and \$140,326 for the years ended June 30, 2017 and 2016, respectively.

 Because the Plan is a multi-employer plan, the amount of accumulated benefits and net assets available for benefits related solely to the Pastoral Center is not determinable.
-However, net assets for the Plan as a whole were approximately \$16.2 and \$18.1 million as of June 30, 2016 and 2015, respectively, and the projected benefit obligation was \$22.0 and \$22.7 million as of June 30, 2016 and 2015, the date of the most recent actuarial valuation.
-The actuaries represented that a 1% increase in the discount rate would decrease the priests' pension plan PBO by approximately \$1.8 million.
+However, net assets for the Plan as a whole were approximately \$17.2 and \$16.2 million as of June 30, 2017 and 2016, respectively, and the projected benefit obligation was \$20.4 and \$22.0 million as of June 30, 2017 and 2016, respectively, the date of the most recent actuarial valuation.
+The actuaries represented that a 1% increase in the discount rate would decrease the priests' pension plan PBO by approximately \$1.6 million.